sseamonds/stock_data_tracker/README.md

 - using pandas for transforms
 - can be in command line or in pycharm with Run Configuration args
 - can persist data to local or existing S3 buckets.
 I follow the bronze/silver/gold paradigm
+- persisting latest agg metrics to RDS
+- checking current nav discount against agg metrics
+  - for instance checking if the current NAV discount is lower than the year average

 ### To pull data from Yahoo finance :
 - python stock_data_pull.py --type [price|nav] --stock_symbol <STOCK_TICKER_ALL_CAPS> --period=<TIME_LENGTH> --dest_path <LOCAL_OR_S3_PATH>